Ketel Marte Player Props: Diamondbacks vs. Tigers

-The Arizona Diamondbacks, including Ketel Marte and his .571 slugging percentage over his past 10 games, battle starter Michael Lorenzen and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+After batting .268 with three doubles, two home runs, six walks and five RBI in his past 10 games, Ketel Marte and the Arizona Diamondbacks face the Detroit Tigers (who will start Matthew Boyd) at 1:10 PM ET on Saturday.

-In his most recent appearance, he strung together three hits (going 3-for-4 with a double) against the Nationals.
+In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Tigers.

 Ketel Marte Game Info & Props vs. the Tigers